Jonomor/TNB1/blog_posts/wisdomtree-institutional-pivot.md

 ### 1. "Core Strategic Focus" vs. "Experimental Phase"

 For the past five years, traditional finance (TradFi) treated blockchain as an R&D expense.
-It was an experiment—a sandbox to test tokenization without risking the balance sheet.
+It was an experiment, a sandbox to test tokenization without risking the balance sheet.
 Steinberg's declaration marks the crossing of the Rubicon.
 When a firm managing over **$100 billion in AUM** labels crypto as "core," it means:

 - **Resource Allocation:** IT, compliance, and legal budgets are now heavily weighted toward blockchain infrastructure.
 - **Integration:** Digital assets are no longer siloed; they are being integrated into the firm's primary portfolio management systems.